irmen/Serpent/README.txt

 limitation).
 If you need Python < 3.2 compatibility, you'll have to use set_literals=False when serializing.
 Since version 1.6 serpent chooses this wisely for you by default, but you can still override it if needed.

+Floats +inf and -inf are handled via a trick, Float 'nan' cannot be handled and is represented simply by the string "NaN".